-I’m a social anthropologist, specialising in the themes of health, gender and religion in India.
+I’m a social anthropologist with a focus on themes of health, gender and religion in India.

 My PhD (awarded by Leipzig University & Macquarie University in 2019) was an ethnographic analysis of the interrelationship between illness, suffering, crisis of care and agency in a low-income neighbourhood in New Delhi.
-Based on 12 months of fieldwork, the research portrays the textures of everyday life lived with illness and inadequate care, and how this is entangled with larger ideological and political shifts, such as changing gender roles, medicalisation, globalisation and neoliberalism, and tensions between tradition and modernity.
+Based on 12 months of fieldwork, the research portrays the textures of everyday life lived with illness and inadequate care, and its entanglement with changing gender and kinship roles, and the neoliberal shift towards biomedicalisation of care.

-My master degree thesis focused on health seekers’ experiences of faith healing sites in India that had introduced psychiatric services, yielding an innovative ‘medicine-and-prayer’ institutional healing model.
+I received a Prime Minister’s Australia Asia Endeavour Award for my master degree research, which focused on health seekers’ experiences of faith healing sites in India that had introduced psychiatric services in order to offer a ‘medicine-and-prayer’ institutional healing model.